Definition

-Rummy 500, also known as the 500 rum card game, is a popular variation on the well-known standard ruleset of rummy.
-Rummy 500 is easily adaptable to suit any player count and is simple enough to understand.
-It is quite similar to Canasta.
+The game is easily adaptable to suit a higher player count and is simple enough to understand.
+In some ways, it is quite similar to Canasta.

 Rummy 500 is suitable for 2-8 players.
-The standard 52-card Anglo-American deck is all you need to play the 500 Rum card game.
+The standard 52-card Anglo-American deck is all you need to play this game.
 For player counts of 4 or more, an additional deck is used.

 Setting Up